ecs-vlc/COMP6248/docs/labs/lab5/index.md

 - `scikit-learn` (>= 0.19.1)
 - `matplotlib` (>= 2.2.2)

 If you want to work on your own machine we recommend using the Anaconda python distribution.
 Running `conda install pytorch torchvision -c pytorch` (see https://pytorch.org/get-started/locally/ for more options) will install both pytorch and torchvision.
 Torchbearer can be installed with `pip install torchbearer`.
-With the exception of the part of the tutorial that looks at enabling hardware acceleration, the entire lab can be performed on the CPU - some bits of training could take up to a couple of minutes however.
+This lab can be run without hardware acceleration, but it will be slow!